EMPLOYMENT LAW NEWS

 Lastly, we have the potential for bad press.

-A company’s public image has grown in importance in recent years, and complying with employment laws is a major component of how people view a business.
+Stories about noncompliance with paid leave don’t come across your news feed as often as wage theft, but company’s public images have grown in importance in recent years, and complying with employment laws is a major component of how people view a business.

 Conclusion